 Rumpled, well-loved items that whisper of artistic affectations and nights spent feverishly daubing a canvas.
 Pair with one-of-a-kind or self-made accessories.

-The Clubhouse – a laidback hub for socialising or working – is dressed in the Artist Residence's unique style, with bold artwork covering the walls, neon signs, an avant garde chandelier and comfy mismatched seating.
-Enjoy breakfasts of smashed avo or stacked pancakes, lunches of buttermilk chicken burgers or mac and cheese with truffle-and-hazelnut pesto, and dinners of corn-fed chicken with salsify and girolles or barbecue-glazed short-rib.
+A laidback hub for socialising or working – the cafe come bar is dressed in the Artist Residence's unique style, with bold artwork covering the walls, neon signs, an avant garde chandelier and comfy mismatched seating.
+Enjoy breakfasts of smashed avo or stacked pancakes, lunches of roast butternut squash and pickled apple & quinoa salad or an evening cocktail and charcuterie board.
 There's a small terrace out front for when the weather's warmer, too.

-The Clubhouse is open from 7.30am to 11.45pm for breakfast Monday to Friday, weekend brunch runs from 11.45am to 3pm; lunch is from noon to 3pm and dinner from 5.30pm to 9pm on weekdays, till 9.30 on Fridays and Saturdays.
+The cafe is open from 8am to 11.45pm for breakfast Monday to Friday, weekend brunch runs from 8am to 3pm; lunch is from noon to 3pm with drinks and bar snacks available every day from 3pm 'til late.

 During restaurant hours, your pick of the menu’s dishes and drinks can be delivered to your door.